sayedpfe/GitHubPPALM/README.md

 2. **Run setup script**: `.\scripts\test-setup.ps1`
 3. **Create service principal**: `.\scripts\setup-service-principal.ps1`
 4. **Configure GitHub secrets** (see [Setup Guide](./SETUP-GUIDE.md))
-5. **Push to main** to trigger deployment
+5. **Push to main** to trigger managed solution deployment

 ## ✨ Features

-- ✅ **Complete CI/CD Pipeline** for Power Platform solutions
-- ✅ **Copilot Studio Agent Deployment** with channel configuration
+- ✅ **Managed Solution Deployment** to production
-- ✅ **Multi-Environment Support** (dev → test → production)
+- ✅ **Multi-Environment Support** (dev → production)
 - ✅ **Service Principal Authentication** for secure automation
 - ✅ **GitHub Actions & Azure DevOps** pipeline support
+- ✅ **Solution Checker Integration** for quality validation
 - ✅ **Local Development Tools** for testing and validation

 ## Overview

-This solution uses GitHub Actions (or Azure DevOps) to automate the deployment of Power Platform solutions across environments using Application Lifecycle Management (ALM) best practices.
+This solution uses GitHub Actions (or Azure DevOps) to automate the deployment of Power Platform solutions as managed solutions to production using Application Lifecycle Management (ALM) best practices.

+**Important**: This deployment process focuses on deploying managed solutions only.
+Copilot Studio agents included in your solution will be deployed but will NOT be automatically configured for channels or sharing.
+Manual configuration may be required after deployment.

 ## Prerequisites